 We’ll tell you everything you need to know about so you can make the smart decision.

 1. What is a flood zone?

 Flood zones are geographic areas that FEMA (Federal Emergency Management Agency) has defined according to levels of flood risk.

 2. What are the different types of flood zones?

-The Federal Emergency Management Agency (FEMA) conducts flood hazard analysis throughout the country and maps the results for flood insurance purposes.
+The Federal Emergency Management Agency (FEMA) conducts flood hazard analyses throughout the country and maps the results for flood insurance purposes.

 These maps break each area into flood zones based on risk.

 Broadly speaking, there are four main categories of flood zones and each category has multiple flood zones within it.